 Turmeric as a Source of Antioxidants

-One study showed that curcumin effectively lowered markers of oxidative stress (erythrocyte MDA levels) while raising levels of glutathione, an antioxidant found in plants.
+One study showed that curcumin effectively lowered markers of stress (erythrocyte MDA levels) while raising levels of glutathione, an antioxidant found in plants.

 Turmeric as an Anti-inflammatory